 - Pledges of Commitment (Oath or Affirmation)

 - Photos will be taken of your Certificate presentation with the Mayor and VIPs as a Ceremony momento and uploaded to a Google Photos album for later free download

 After the Ceremony

 You are now Australian Citizens and eligible to vote in all future elections.
-The Australian Electoral staff will be in attendance to help you complete your enrolment so your name is added to the electoral roll.
+Please ensure you complete your electoral roll form (which will be in your Citizenship pack) and send it to the Australian Electoral Commission.

-You can have your photo taken with the Mayor and/or with your family and friends.
+You can have more photos taken with the Mayor.